OlgaOMir/Kickstarter_Analysis/README.md

 - What are two conclusions you can draw about the Outcomes based on Launch Date?

-     Based on the analysis, campaigns that start in May or June and keep its goal under $5,000 would have a greater chance of being successful.
+     Based on the analysis, campaigns that start in May or June and keep its goal under 5,000 would have a greater chance of being successful.
 - What can you conclude about the Outcomes based on Goals?

      The success rate decreases as the campaign goal increases.
-Keeping the goal
 - What are some limitations of this dataset?

+      A few limitations of this dataset are:
+          - The dataset is fairly smalls to draw conclusions
+          - The dataset doesn't explicitly state that goals currency was converted to USD and we are working with the same currency throughout the dataset

 - What are some other possible tables and/or graphs that we could create?